jmvsevilleja/react-weather-app/README.md

 - The `src/layout` folder contains reusable components that make up the layout of the pages, such as the Header Navigation.
 - The `src/screens` folder contains reusable feature components of the page, such as the Weather screen.
 - The `src/components` folder contains reusable components that can be used throughout the app, such as the Button.
-- The `src/api` folder contains all the API configurations and calls to third-party APIs, such as Auth0 and OpenWeatherMap API.
+- The `src/api` folder contains all the API configurations and calls to third-party APIs, such as OpenWeatherMap API.